ReuAzel181/Hugging-Face-API-ChatBot/README.md

     app.py
     requirements.txt

-Contributing
+**Contributing**
-Feel free to fork the repository and submit pull requests.
-If you have any suggestions or improvements, please open an issue or create a pull request.
+  - Feel free to contribute to the project by submitting issues or pull requests.
+We welcome any improvements or bug fixes!

-License
+**License**
-This project is licensed under the MIT License.
+  - This project is licensed under the MIT License.
 See the LICENSE file for more details.

+### Contact
+    For any questions or feedback, please reach out to:

+**Author:** ReuAzel181

+**Email:** reyuasel@gmail.com

+- Thank you for checking out the 2D Game Platformer project!